La Oreja de Van Gogh Fan Guide

 Check current availability and pricing on StubHub:

-Get Ready to Sing Your Heart Out: La Oreja de Van Gogh is Bringing Their Magic to Pamplona!
+Get Ready to Dance, Sing, and Feel: La Oreja de Van Gogh is Coming to Pamplona!

 About La Oreja de Van Gogh